Success After Graduation

 Major: Political Science, Economics, German

 More: Connecting His RWU Experience to a Career in Politics

 Cutting-Edge Labs and Resources

-In addition to small class sizes and making connections with expert faculty, students get access to top-notch facilities and research tools.
+In addition to small class sizes and making connections with expert faculty, SSNS students enjoy top-notch facilities and research tools.

 - The Marine and Natural Sciences building contains state-of-the-art laboratories, including an open seawater lab.
 With saltwater drawn straight from the bay, our shellfish hatchery and tropical fish aquaculture facility provide opportunities to pioneer research and technology development alongside faculty members.